• Skip to primary navigation

 • In a medium mixing bowl, pour the tea over the dried fruit.
 Cover the bowl and soak the fruit at room temperature overnight.

-• When ready to bake, preheat the oven to 350°F and butter a 5" x 9" loaf pan.
+• When ready to bake the next day, preheat the oven to 350°F and butter a 5" x 9" loaf pan.

 • In the bowl of an electric mixer, beat the sugar and egg until light in color.

-• In a large mixing bowl, whisk together the flour baking powder, and spices.
+• In a large bowl, whisk together the flour baking powder, and spices.

 • Add the flour mixture to the sugar and egg.
 Beat to combine.

-• Mix in the soaked fruit and tea.
+• Stir in the soaked fruit mixture and the remaining tea.

-• Pour the batter into the prepared pan and bake for 50-60 minutes, until a toothpick inserted at the center comes out clean.
+• Pour the batter into the prepared pan and bake in a preheated oven for 50-60 minutes, until a toothpick inserted at the center comes out clean.

 • Allow the loaf to cool in the pan for 10 minutes, then run a knife around the edges and transfer the loaf onto a wire rack to cool completely.